thien-do/thien-do/projects.md

 ## Past Projects

-Projects that I have created or had significant contribution but no longer play an active role.
+Projects that I have created or had significant contributions but no longer play an active role.

 ### Trait Sniper

 → [traitsniper.com][trait]

 Trait Sniper is a super-fast NFTs ranking platform.
-I was a founding engineer, designed the initial architecture and developed major features including the table-based layout, advanced filtering, and real-time event feed.
+I was a founding engineer, designed the initial architecture, and developed major features including the table-based layout, advanced filtering, and real-time event feed.

 [trait]: https://traitsniper.com